Some pieces of information about your personal data processing at Igoria Trade S.A.

-- in the case of the personal data collection in purpose of conclusion a Contract [legal background: Article 6 paragraph 1 letter (b) of GDPR or RODO]: as from the moment of the personal data are collected prior concluding a Contract or within concluding a Contract or within executing a Contract (in case of completing or updating the personal data within executing a Contract) up to a Contract is terminated or an Agreement is still executed following its termination (e.g. claim-handling);
+- in the case of the personal data collection, including biometric data in purpose of conclusion a Contract [legal background: Article 6 paragraph 1 letter (b) of GDPR or RODO]: as from the moment of the personal data is collected prior concluding a Contract or within concluding a Contract or within executing a Contract (in case of completing or updating the personal data within executing a Contract) up to a Contract is terminated or an Agreement is still executed following its termination (e.g. claim-handling);

 - in the case of the personal data collection in purpose of fulfilling the obligations that result from binding laws and regulations or that remain in connection with the performance of a task carried out in the public interest [legal background: Article 6 paragraph 1 letter (c) and (e)] within a period necessary to execute rights and tasks that may result from specific laws or regulations;

-- in the case of the personal data collection under a Customer’s consent [legal background: Article 6 paragraph 1 letter (a) or (f) of GDPR or RODO]: as from the moment a Customer’s consent has been given to process the data (as well within executing a contract) up to the moment an application of a consent withdrawal, in case of a consent withdrawal or an objection has been noted;
+- in the case of the personal data collection, including biometric data under a Customer’s consent [legal background: Article 6 paragraph 1 letter (a) or (f) of GDPR or RODO]: as from the moment a Customer’s consent has been given to process the data (as well within executing a contract) up to the moment an application of a consent withdrawal is fully processed, in case of a consent withdrawal or an objection has been noted;

 - apart from the abovementioned situations the personal data may be stored within a period of a limited data processing set up under a Customer’s application as well as on public authorities’ request – in the situations as provided in Article 18 and Article 58 of GDPR or RODO.